johnyang-nv/FB-OCC-TRT/deployment/README.md

 ## Build TensorRT Engine on DRIVE Orin

-To create the TensorRT engine, confirm that the DRIVE Orin platform is set up with NVIDIA DRIVE OS.
-Use the [flashing procedures](https://developer.nvidia.com/drive/downloads) to prepare the target system.
+For more details, please refer to [Installation Guide](https://developer.nvidia.com/docs/drive/drive-os/6.0.10/public/drive-os-linux-installation/index.html) to prepare the target.

 1. **Prepare and Transfer Required Files**